You are currently viewing...

 What's the point?

 What do you cut with?
 Do you cut with the same implement time after time without cleaning it?
 Surgeons only ever use extremely sharp, sterile blades and harmers need to aspire to do the same - if nothing anyone can say or do will stop you cutting, make sure you're using a clean blade - not just today, but every time you feel the need to cut.
 You can sterilise implements easily at home, whether you leave them in boiling water or submerge sharps in sterilising fluid.
 Dirty blades will encourage infection, even if it's only you using them.
 It goes without saying that sharing blades (of ANY kind) is a big no-no. If you can infect yourself, what on earth do you think a shared blade might do?

 Up, down, left, right....?

-You may have been harming yourself for a long time, but it's still possible to go into shock.
-Shock is serious, and much more than just scaring yourself.
-It can cause you to feel dizzy, weak, cold and you may notice your breathing is shallow, or faster.
+You may have been harming yourself for a long time, but it's still possible to go into shock as a result.
+Shock is serious, and much more than just being scared.
+It can cause you to feel dizzy, weak and cold, and you may notice your breathing is shallow, or faster.
 Any sign of shock needs attention as soon as possible.
-Allow someone to look after you - untreated shock can, in extreme cases, lead to collapsing, coma and maybe even death.
+Allow someone to look after you - untreated shock can, in extreme cases, lead to collapsing, coma and even death.
 Not worth the risk.

 Some people will ingest (eat) the hair they pull.
 This is more serious as the human body is unable to break down or deal with hair in the same way as animals might.
-Cats are known for coughing up fur-balls - masses of hair they have swallowed, but in rare cases us humans risk blocking up our intestines.
-In rare cases, this can lead to death.
-Hair-pulling can be hard to treat as many people will do it without realising what they're up to - it can be less deliberate than cutting or burning.
-If you're a hair-puller, take the first step and refrain from eating it - it may not stop you experiencing permanent bald patches, but it could save your life.
+Cats are known for coughing up fur-balls - masses of hair they have swallowed - but in rare cases humans risk blocking up the intestines.
+Very rarely, this can lead to death.
+Hair-pulling can be hard to treat as many people will do it without realising what they're up to - it can be less deliberate than other types of harming.
+If you hair-pull, take the first step and refrain from eating it - it may not stop you experiencing the distressing symptoms of self-harm, but it could save your life.